Radley College: Rugby

 Rugby is the major sport of the Michaelmas term.
 The school fields 23 rugby teams on most Saturdays of the Michaelmas term and on some Thursdays.
 The Master in charge of Rugby is Gloucester loose-head prop Nick Wood, OR.

 Rowing

 Radley is recognised for its rowing, having won events at Henley Royal Regatta on 6 occasions.
 Only Eton, St Paul's, Shrewsbury, and St Edward's have won more events at the Regatta.

 Cricket

 Cricket is played in the summer term.
 Some Old Radleians have progressed to play cricket for England or captain county level cricket teams.
-The cricket grounds (including Smithson Fields) have been described as 'arguably one of the best in the country' while the sporting facilities have been described as world-class.

 Field hockey

 Eighteen hockey teams are fielded during the Lent term.
 Teams train on three Astroturf pitches and a full-sized indoor hockey pitch.
 Radley takes part in the Independent Schools Hockey League.

 Football

 Twelve football teams are fielded in the Lent term.
 Radley competes in ISFA Southern Independent Schools Lent Term League.
 There is a yearly pre-season training camp before term starts.